 In 2020, Newcastle University and Northumbria University will co-host the Association for Art History’s 46th Annual Conference.
 The 2020 Annual Conference will be held across both campuses in the city centre and will include many opportunities to explore the vibrant cultural landscape of the North East of England.
-In addition to academic sessions and research papers, we anticipate that the 2020 Annual Conference will include a mix of events including artists’ film screenings, performances, roundtable discussions, and site visits.
+In addition to academic sessions and research papers, we anticipate that the 2020 Annual Conference will include a mix of events including artists’ film screenings, performances, roundtable discussions, and local visits.

-Our Annual Conferences, like all Association events, are open to all.
+The Annual Conference is open to all.
 Members receive a discount but you do not need to be a member to present or propose a session or paper, or attend.

 Both universities have firm roots in the studio practice of art.
 Conference sessions will engage with research and questions around making and doing and the relationship between theory, history, and practice.
 Newcastle and Northumbria trace different histories through the nineteenth-century art department and mid-twentieth-century polytechnic college, which prompts us to consider the evolution of art education and its intersections with other disciplines, including cultural studies, design, film, and fashion.

 Annual Conference sessions will comprise of six, 25-minute papers, presented over a single day, and they may accommodate alternative session formats, such as film screenings and open discussions.
 The 2020 Annual Conference we will also host a number of pre-prepared panels.

 Session listings appear below, or you can download a pdf version of sessions.

-The 2020 Annual Conference is organised and co-convened by
+The 2020 Annual Conference is a partnership event which is co-organised by

 Association for Art History – Claire Davies and Cheryl Platt

 Newcastle University – Fiona Anderson and Northumbria University – Victoria Horne

 EARLY BIRD TICKETS – book by 31 December 2019